daveroscorla/orderbook/README.md

     };
 ```

-In test the following space savings were seen:
+In test the following space savings were achieved:

 ![Size comp](images/compactorder.png)

 ## Conclusions

-With limited time, it's probably not the ultimate orderbook implementation however seems reasonably efficient.
+With limited time, it's probably not the ultimate orderbook implementation, however seems reasonably efficient.
 With testing, the relative efficiencies of the various containers would become clearer and could be benchmarked.
-Also, a bit of business knowledge can also help to optimise i.e. what's the initial size to set the main map to avoid resizing and re-allocation/coprying?
+Also, a bit of business knowledge can also help to optimise further.
+For instance, what's the initial size to set the main map in order avoid re-allocation/copying?
+With knowledge of the typical trading patterns, could searches be optimised to target the top of the book rather than the full depth for example?